jaredly/j3/Roadmap.md

 - [ ] OK REALLY backspace at start of `(` neeeeeeeds to slop it
 - [ ] highlight a bunch and `(` neeedds to surround it if at all possible.
 - [x] UNDO and REDO these are imperative.

+- do ..
+I ... want to ... make it so that the contents of a string template can be lists without parens? honestly I think it would be less weird.
+  I guess a ~simpler stopgap would be to have "space" do an auto-wrap.

 # Thinking about type bounds